ngol0/FDS-public/README.md

 ### Prompt:
 Prompts for each dataset are set up in a .txt file.
 They are located in: `data/<dataset_name>`.
 After running, the prompts for that run are also copied into the output folder.

-### Model & Dataset load:
+### Set up:
-In `utils/utils_loader.py`.
+* Model and dataset: In `utils/utils_loader.py`.
 Edit to user's custom path for VLM/LLM and dataset when run.
+* Criteria for prompt customization: In `utils/argument.py`.